Interreligious Coordinating Council in Israel: History

+Programs and activities

 Accordingly, for the last several years ICCI has sought to abate crimes of domestic terrorism, especially those associated with the slogan "price tag" [Hebrew: tag melchir], alleged to be done by a small faction of Israeli settlers.
 The ICCI's counter program is called Tag Meir (spreading the light).
 Tag Meir proponents and others fear that the unsolved acts of vandalism and violence against 'civilian enemies' that are claimed by "price tag" will harm Israel's moral standing.
 Members of the ICCI, through the Tag Meir program, visit the victims to show their support; they have coordinated in public demonstrations with thirty other organizations.
 Tag Meir is also active in helping other victims of similar attacks.

 The ICCI publishes a newsletter, and distributes articles and media promoting dialogue, understanding, and activism for peace.
 Included is the film I am Joseph your Brother.
 ICCI produces a poster in Hebrew showing the Golden Rule as it's articulated in the world's religions, including Judaism, Christianity, and Islam.
 Among recent programs sponsored by the ICCI is a Jewish-Muslim dialogue group for professionals and community leaders which meets in Haifa.
 According to Rabbi Kronish:

 "Jewish-Muslim Dialogue is a rare phenomenon in Israel.
 As far as I know, we (within the Interreligious Coordinating Council in Israel) are the only ones doing it. ... [¶] I have come to believe in recent years that a healthy Jewish-Muslim Dialogue is not only an imperative for us in Israel, but one that is doable and practical, since both sides have much to gain, both in terms of knowledge and in terms of enabling us to learn to live together in the same society."

 Within the ICCI there are sections for Religious Leaders, Youth and Young Adults, Interfaith Study Tours, and Interreligious Activism.
 The section for religious leaders seeks to promote "Education, dialogue and action programs encompassing the spectrum of religious communities in Israel."

+In February 2026, at the 15th Council of Heads of Religions in Nazareth (organized by Israel's Ministry of the Interior), leaders including Chief Rabbi Kalman Bar, Druze Sheikh Mufak Tarif, and Patriarch Theophilos III issued a trilingual joint call for unity, peace, and action against division, echoing ICCI's Abrahamic reconciliation focus, though not directly led by ICCI.